apapiu/apapiu.github.io/_posts/2022-10-06-diffusion_text_to_img_keras.md

 ---
 layout: post
-title: Train Text to Image Diffusion Model in Keras
+title: Training Text to Image Diffusion Models in Keras
 ---

 # Text to Image Model in Keras

 This is a blog post accompanying the github repo here: github.com/apapiu/guided-diffusion-keras.
-Over time I will most likely add more posts related to the repoe around inpainting, latent diffusion etc so make sure to come back :)
+Over time I will most likely add more posts related to the repo around in/outpainting, latent diffusion, stable diffusion etc. so make sure to come back :)

-Codebase to train a CLIP conditioned Text to Image Diffusion model on Colab in Keras.
+Below I will talk about learnings while training a CLIP conditioned Text to Image Diffusion model on Colab in Keras.
 See below for notebooks and examples with prompts.

 Images generated for the prompt: `A small village in the Alps, spring, sunset`